 We offer a wide range of courses that have a significant human rights component.

-He is a former vice president of the International Association of Genocide Scholars and is currently on the Board of Directors of the Sentinel Project for Genocide Prevention, as well as the Advisory Board of an AHRC funded project on “Compromised Identities?
-Reflections on Perpetration and Complicity under Nazism” at University College London.
+He is a former vice president of the International Association of Genocide Scholars and is on the board of directors of the Sentinel Project for Genocide Prevention.

 Dr. Gallant is a law professor at the University of Manitoba’s Faculty of Law.
 She is interested in rights violations that occur in the context of the international regulation of economic crime.
 Her research interests include civil actions needed to defend the rights of terrorism victims, and rights violations related to the international regulation of terrorist financing, money laundering and tax havens.